 E. Right to privacy (art.
 16)

-70. Digital technologies are used to collect data about, inter alia, children’s identities, activities, location, communication, preferences and relationships.
+70. Digital technologies can be used to collect data about, inter alia, children’s identities, activities, location, communication, preferences and relationships.
 Children’s personal data are often processed to offer educational, health and other benefits to children.
 Certain combinations of personal data, including biometric data can be used to uniquely identify a child.
 Digital practices such as automated data processing, behavioural targeting, mandatory identity verification, and mass surveillance are becoming routine.
 Such practices may lead to arbitrary or unlawful interference with children’s right to privacy; they are rarely transparent to children or their parents or caregivers, and may have adverse consequences on children, which may extend to later stages of their lives.
 Children are concerned about their privacy and want to better understand how their data is collected and used.

 Comment: General statements cannot be supported in this way.
 Please swap sentence 1 and 2. „can be“ instead of „are“.
 Otherwise it sounds too much like surveillance.

 77. The digital environment presents particular problems for parents and caregivers in respecting child’s right to privacy.
 Technologies that monitor online activities for safety purposes may prevent a child accessing a helpline or searching for sensitive information.
-States should advise parents and caregivers, and the public , on the importance of the child’s right to privacy, and on how their own practices may threaten that privacy, for example by building a digital identity for that child that may be used by third parties in ways that can be revealing, embarrassing or even dangerous.
+States should advise parents and caregivers, and the public including children, on the importance of the child’s right to privacy, and on how their own practices may threaten that privacy, for example by building a digital identity for that child that may be used by third parties in ways that can be revealing, embarrassing or even dangerous.

 Comment: States should also advise children since abuses of the child’s right to privacy may also originate from other children.